Browns coach Kevin Stefanski won't commit to Shedeur Sanders' role next week after strong debut

 “We need to get through the next couple of days from an injury standpoint and see where everybody is,” Stefanski said Saturday.
 “I’m really focused on all of our quarterbacks’ development and every single one of these reps last night, how important they are.
 So that’s what I’m focused on more than anything."

 Sanders played nearly three quarters and had 45 snaps in Friday night's 30-10 victory over the Carolina Panthers.
-He directed three touchdown drives in 10 series and completed 14 of 23 passes for 138 yards and two TD passes.
+He directed three touchdown drives in 10 series (including a kneel down at the end of the first half) and completed 14 of 23 passes for 138 yards and two TD passes.

 The stat that pleased everyone the most though is that the Browns didn't have a turnover.